 “I don’t owe you anything” screams Dave Grohl over and over in “I’ll Stick Around,” and it sounds at once like a desperate chant against evil thoughts, a bitter testimonial to history and the needed disposal of some traumatic baggage.
-“I want out/I’m alone and I’m an easy target,” he worries two songs later.
+“I want out / I’m alone and I’m an easy target,” he worries two songs later.

-The spotlight is hardly an ideal hiding place, but maybe the former Nirvana drummer (whose career began in Washington DC, in Dischord punk band Scream and such lesser luminaries as Dain Bramage) is just facing his fears.
+The spotlight is hardly an ideal hiding place, but maybe the onetime Nirvana drummer (whose career began in Washington DC, in Dischord punk band Scream and such lesser outfits as Dain Bramage) is just facing his fears.
 Stepping out from behind the relative safety of his monstrously battered kit, Grohl writes, plays guitar and sings in the Foo Fighters, an ambitious return to active duty following Nirvana’s sudden death in 1994.

 Roaring with guitar distortion like a fission furnace threatening imminent disaster and underpinned by a seismically massive bottom, Foo Fighters clearly takes some of its stylistic cues from Nirvana.
 The lunging bass, oblong chord progression, abrupt time shift and vocal style of “Alone+Easy Target” are unmistakable; “This Is a Call” and “I’ll Stick Around,” both written in the wake of Cobain’s suicide, manifest his influence on Grohl’s music.
 But other songs — the quiet, harmony-tinged “Big Me,” the lightly sung verses of “Good Grief,” the distorto-pop reverie of “Floaty,” the overload frenzy of “Weenie Beenie,” the swinging bop of “For All the Cows,” the metallic riff rip of “Wattershed” — push the album beyond Grohl’s past, outlining a more diverse approach Foo Fighters have yet to fully realize.
 The rock-solid delivery of the simple tunes, which have sketchily significant lyrics and catchy hooks, makes them seem like more than they are, and that won’t wash twice.
 Having made a successful lift-off, Foo Fighters still has to find and reach an ultimate target.